Architect vs Design/Build Remodeling:

 Interactive 3D design solves this problem by allowing homeowners to:

-• Walk through their remodel virtually
+• walk through their remodel virtually

-• Review layouts from every angle
+• review layouts from every angle

-• Adjust details in real time
+• adjust details in real time

-• Approve decisions with confidence
+• approve decisions with confidence

 Unlike traditional architects, design/build teams use 3D environments tied directly to construction feasibility and cost, not static drawings that require revisions.